 Lake Technical College's Administration is committed to providing a safe, positive, productive, and nurturing educational environment for all students.
 Aggressive behavior, bullying, harassment, and similar acts toward a student, whether by other students, staff, or third parties is strictly prohibited and will not be tolerated.
+Bullying is defined as the repetitive, intentional hurting of one person or group by another person or group, where there is an imbalance of power.
 This prohibition includes physical, verbal (oral or written), electronically transmitted (cyber or high-tech), and psychological abuse.
 Any gestures, comments, threats, or actions which cause or threaten to cause bodily harm or personal degradation, will not be tolerated.